Hosted by

 Call for Abstracts

 We are pleased to announce that abstract submissions for NASC 2026 are now open and will close on the 30th of April 2026.
-This year, our optional theme is ‘Resistance.’
-While we will prioritise presentations that align with our theme in some way, please do not hesitate to submit your abstract if your research does not align with this theme.
 Note that first authors/presenters, whether doing a poster or presentation, will need to register to attend the conference by the 31st of July 2026.
 Please read the following information before preparing your submission.
 If you are unsure whether you are eligible to submit an abstract, please email us at nascenquiries@gmail.com.

 Who can submit an abstract?